gregSWEN/WebCheckers/docs/DesignDoc.md

 This section describes the features of the application.

 ### Definition of MVP
+A user should be able to sign in to start playing checkers.
+A user once signed in can start a game with another player.
+Each player should be able to play a standard game of checkers and have the option to resign during the game.

+### MVP Features
+> _Provide a list of top-level Epics and/or Stories of the MVP._

 * As a user I want to be able to sign in with the desired username of my choice.
 * As a user I want to be able to start a game and play with another.
-* <br> As a user I want to be able to move a piece when I drag a piece to a valid square.
+* As a user I want to be able to move a piece when I drag a piece to a valid square.
 * As a user I want to be able to capture a piece when I drag a piece over an opponent's piece.
 * As a user I want to be able to forfeit the game when I feel helpless to end the game.

-### MVP Features
-> _Provide a list of top-level Epics and/or Stories of the MVP._

 ### Roadmap of Enhancements
 > _Provide a list of top-level features in the order you plan to consider them._